Loren Gold

 Loren Gold is an American keyboardist, vocalist, music director, and songwriter.
-Gold is the keyboardist and vocalist for the Who and Chicago.
-In addition, Gold has been the touring keyboardist and backup vocalist for Roger Daltrey since 2009.
-Other artists he has toured with include Kenny Loggins, Don Felder, Natalie Maines, and American Idol winner Taylor Hicks.
-Gold has been musical director for pop stars Selena Gomez, Demi Lovato, and Hilary Duff, and he continues to build and develop bands for other artists.
-Gold has published two instructional books through his collaboration with Alfred Music, and his original compositions have been featured on HBO and Showtime.
+He is known for his work as a touring keyboardist with prominent rock and pop acts, including Don Felder, Kenny Loggins, Roger Daltrey, The Who, Chicago, and Rush.

+As a music director, Gold has led world tours for artists such as Selena Gomez, Demi Lovato, Hilary Duff, and American Idol winner Taylor Hicks (for whom he co-wrote the song "The Runaround").
+In 2010, he worked on the Who's halftime show at Super Bowl XLIV.

 Career history

-Music Director
+Music director

 Gold toured in fall 2003 as the keyboard player for Hilary Duff, and continued as her musical director until 2007.
 In winter 2007, Gold co-wrote with the Canadian songwriter James Renald the first single for the American Idol winner Taylor Hicks, entitled "The Runaround".
 Television and national performances of "The Runaround" took place starting in December 2006.
 Gold became the musical director and keyboard player for Taylor, touring extensively in 2007.
 In 2008, Gold toured with Mandy Moore in support of her album, Wild Hope in Australia and the Philippines.
 In Winter 2008/2009, he continued playing keyboards with the NBC production America's Got Talent and ABC's Dancing with the Stars.

 In 2008–09, Gold became music director and consultant for several pop artists, including Demi Lovato, Jordan Pruitt, Jordin Sparks and Selena Gomez.
 During spring 2008, Gold began performing with Don Felder of the Eagles, shortly followed as a keyboardist and vocalist for Kenny Loggins.
 An original Gold/Renald composition, entitled "Pretend", was used in the 2009 Walden Media film Bandslam and featured on its soundtrack, available on Hollywood Records.